avengers-p7/Avengers_P7_Documents/Application_CI/Design/UnitTesting.md

 ***

-# What is Unit & Unit Testing?
+# What is Unit Testing?

 In unit testing, a **'unit'** refers to the smallest testable part of a software program, such as a function or method.
 A **module,** which is nothing but a single unit of software, can also be considered a 'unit.'
 The goal of unit testing is to test each unit, including modules, in isolation to ensure they work as intended before integrating them into the larger system.